 According to the National Institute of Health, opioid withdrawal symptoms can be severe and often require medical detoxification or even hospitalization:

 Opioid withdrawal syndrome is a life-threatening condition resulting from opioid dependence.
 Opioids are a group of drugs used for the management of severe pain.
 They are also commonly used as psychoactive substances around the world.
 Opioids include drugs such as morphine, heroin, oxycontin, codeine, methadone, and hydromorphone hydrochloride.
 They produce mental relaxation, pain relief, and euphoric feelings.
 Chronic use of opioids leads to the development of an incapacitating form of dependence in users.
 Opioid dependence not only impacts the drug user but also imposes a significant economic burden on society by increasing health care costs, unemployment rates, absenteeism, and premature mortality.
 Opioid withdrawal occurs when a patient who is dependent on opioids suddenly reduces or stops taking opioids.

-Another huge danger of quitting cold turkey is that the person’s tolerance level of the drug quickly goes down.
-If someone has quit a substance cold turkey, and then they relapse, taking the same amount of the drug they were doing before they quit, they could have an overdose or even worse, a fatal overdose.
+Another huge danger of quitting cold turkey is that the person’s drug tolerance level quickly decreases.
+So if someone has quit a substance cold turkey and then relapsed, taking the same amount of the drug they were doing before they quit, they could have an overdose, which can be lethal.

-Even drugs that have less of a physical dependence like cocaine, nicotine, or methamphetamine can cause severe, uncomfortable withdrawal symptoms if they are stopped cold turkey.
-Furthermore, these drugs can cause debilitating mental and emotional effects when they are stopped.
+Even drugs with less physical dependence, like cocaine, nicotine, or methamphetamine, can cause severe, uncomfortable withdrawal symptoms if they are stopped cold turkey.
+Furthermore, these drugs can cause debilitating mental and emotional effects when stopped.

 Withdrawal Symptoms Vary Between Drugs